-The Department of Transportation (DOT) requires that all commercial motor vehicles (CMV) with a gross vehicle weight rating of more than 10,001 pounds undergo an inspection every year to make sure all parts of the CMV are in good working order.
-There are six levels of DOT inspections, which simply refers to the methods that will be employed during the assessment of a vehicle and the driver.
+The Department of Transportation (DOT) requires commercial motor vehicles (CMV) with a weight of more than 10,001 pounds undergo an inspection every year to make sure all parts are in good working order.
+There are six levels of DOT inspections which simply refers to which parts of the CMV and its driver will be inspected.